ryan-inman/osticket-prereqs/README.md

 <br />

 <p>
-Congratulations on completing the lab!
-We have successfully installed the open-source help desk ticketing system, osTicket!
+Congratulations on completing part 1 of the osTicket lab!
+We have successfully installed the prerequisites and osTicket!
 </p>
 <br />